Skip to main content Skip to main navigation

 Abstract

-The Ryerson family papers and photographs contain deeds, wills, invoices, receipts, account books, architectural records, tax records, genealogical notes, minutes, and photographs relating to the Ryerson family of Brooklyn.
-The collection spans the 18th and 19th centuries with the bulk of the collection from the 19th century.
-John and Jacob Ryerson inherited family farmland in Wallabout.
-The brothers also owned farmland in Flatlands on New Lots Road near Kings Highway.
-Also, a Ryerson family homestead was located on what is now the Parade Grounds in Prospect Park.
-Variations of the Ryerson family name include Adriance, Martense, Ryers, and Ryerse.
+The Ryerson family papers and photographs contain deeds, wills, invoices, receipts, account books, architectural records, tax records, genealogical notes, minutes, maps, and photographs relating to the Ryerson family of Brooklyn.
+The collection spans the 18th, 19th, and early 20th centuries with the bulk of the collection from the 19th century.

 Biographical note